kumarpranav30/Zero-One-GNN/README.md

-Code to verify Zero-One Laws on GNNs based on https://arxiv.org/pdf/2301.13060.
+Code to verify Zero-One Laws on GNNs based on [paper] https://arxiv.org/pdf/2301.13060.

 ## Setup